sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 As mentioned in the section 3.3, platform devices/components are provided with a python user object class which interacts with the SysFs interface to get the HW information.
 Below are the component specific examples for such class.

 #### 3.6.1 PSU Class
 PsuBase is the base PSU class, which declares various APIs to get/set information from the PSU devices.
-PDDF PSU generic object class **Psu** shall extend from PsuBase and implement the platform specific APIs, using the platform specific information in the JSON descriptor files
+PDDF PSU generic object class **PddfPsu** shall extend from PsuBase and implement the platform specific APIs, using the platform specific information in the JSON descriptor files

 Example,
 ```